Reflective college windows adorned with Acopian BirdSavers—Photo: Barbara Blackie

 Reflective glass can vary in intensity with the changing sun’s angle and lighting conditions.
 Photo by Dee Renee Ericks

-Designers and architects who are aware of these hazards, can use creative techniques and materials to reduce or eliminate collisions.
+Designers and architects who are aware of bird-window collision hazards, can use creative techniques and materials to reduce or eliminate collisions.
 These choices are best incorporated into the original design of a building.
-Retrofitting a building that proves to be a problem to birds, is more difficult.
+(Example below:)

 Audubon encourages every community to take actions that benefit both birds and people.